-Joseph Adelman is Associate Professor of History at Framingham State University in Framingham, Massachusetts.
-This interview is base don his new book, Revolutionary Networks: The Business and Politics of Printing the News, 1763-1789 (Johns Hopkins University Press, 2019.
+Joseph Adelman is Assistant Professor of History at Framingham State University in Framingham, Massachusetts.
+This interview is based on his new book, Revolutionary Networks: The Business and Politics of Printing the News, 1763-1789 (Johns Hopkins University Press, 2019.

 JA: The book sits at the confluence of life and professional experiences that have shaped my thinking for several decades.
 I’ve long been interested in the American Revolution and in particular the politics of rebellion—how and why the “thirteen colonies” (and only those) decided to form a new nation.
 Second, between college and graduate school I worked for two years as the communications director for a New York state assemblyman.
 The work fascinated me, but because I was leaning towards becoming a historian, I often found myself stepping back from my day-to-day responsibilities to think about how various processes and structures of both politics and the media interacted and influenced what happened.
 So when I came to considering a research topic, I wanted to apply the questions I have about contemporary media to understand how the business of media intersected with politics during the era of the Revolution.